-Before commencing operations in Myanmar, an INGO must sign a Memorandum of Understanding ("MoU") with a Myanmar Ministry/Organisation.
-As the Association Registration Law (2014) and its by-laws are lacking provisions outlining specific steps, obtaining a MoU varies considerably depending on the relevant Myanmar Ministry/Organisation involved, areas of operation, and types of activities proposed or implemented.
+Before commencing operations in Myanmar, an INGO must sign a Memorandum of Understanding ("MoU") with a Myanmar Ministry/ Organisation4.
+As the Association Registration Law (2022) is lacking provisions outlining specific steps, obtaining a MoU varies considerably depending on the relevant Myanmar Ministry/ Organisation involved, areas of operation, and types of activities proposed or implemented.
 It should be observed however that the MOU often includes additional compliance and reporting requirements, to be observed by the INGO.